cobaltwebtech/cobalt-prod-site/src/content/products/2-cloud-infrastructure.md

   subTitle: |
     Cobalt partners with Cloudflare application services to help you block DDoS attacks and bad bots, close zero-days and other vulnerabilities, cache and accelerate content, manage APIs, and more.
   ctaDescription: |
-    Get in touch with us to secure and improve performance of your web app.
+    Get in touch with us to secure and improve the performance of your web app.
   btnTitle: "Contact Us to Learn More"
   btnURL: "/contact/"
   btnIconName: "chatBubble"